 Q) Have there been changes to the amendment procedures?

 A) In Protis, amendments were added in a separate field below information and/or materials provided in the original protocol.
-This process has been vastly improved in Kuali (get the details here).
+This process has been vastly improved in Kuali (get the details on the improvements).
 Researchers can add changes directly to the information provided as part of the original protocol when submitting an amendment.
 Reviewers and researchers will be able to see tracked changes, mirroring Microsoft Word’s Track Changes function.
 Prior versions of the protocol will be saved and available for reference by selecting the version from the dropdown menu at the top of each protocol.